ManwaOkal/MyWeb/design-plan/design-journey.md

 > - Is the site designed for desktop, mobile, or desktop and mobile devices?

-- It is both a mobile website.
+- It is a desktop site.

 ## Audience & Goals (Milestone 1)